 The Commission (DG COMP unit H.1 - Infrastructure and Regional aid) presented the HEC on State aid, which will build on the good results achieved by the corresponding general ex-ante conditionality in the period 2014-2020.
-In order to meet the fulfilment criteria, MS will have to make sure that Man aging authorities have tools and capacity to verify compliance with State aid rules, focusing on two points.
-First, Managing authorities should be offered an easy and comprehensive access to information on undertakings in difficulty or under a recovery requirement.
-Second, they should have the possibility to access expert advice and guidance on State aid matters.
+In order to meet the fulfilment criteria, MS will have to make sure that MS have tools and capacity to verify compliance with State aid rules, focusing on two points.
+First, MS should be offered an easy and comprehensive access to information on undertakings in difficulty or under a recovery requirement.
+Second, MS should have the possibility to access expert advice and guidance on State aid matters.
 These are very open requirements, as the Commission wish to leave up to MS the choice of how to fulfil the criteria.
-Whilst there is no one-size-fits-all solution, MS should be able to describe how the fulfilment of these criteria is organised and monitored.
-The first criteria formalises the need for Managing authorities to have access to reliable information to check the status of undertakings in relation to State aid.
-MS / Managing authorities can choose the methodology and tools of their choice to verify that an undertaking is in difficulty or under a recovery requirement.
-If self-declarations are used to verify the status of undertakings, Managing authorities must be in the capacity to make random or systematic checks on the veracity of the self-declaration, as well as to access relevant financial data attached.
+Whilst there is no onesize-fits-all solution.
+MS should be able to describe how the fulfilment of these criteria is organised and monitored.
+The first criteria formalises the need for MS to have access to reliable information to check the status of undertakings in relation to State aid.
+MS can choose the methodology and tools of their choice to verify that an undertaking is in difficulty or under a recovery requirement.
+If self-declarations are used to verify the status of undertakings, MS must be in the capacity to make random or systematic checks on the veracity of the self-declaration, as well as to access relevant financial data attached.
 The purpose of this HEC is therefore not to impose extra requirements on MS but to understand how checks are carried out.
-In light of this, MS do not have to enter into much details when doing their self-assessment, but rather show how Managing authorities are in a position to verify the situation of undertakings.
-With the second criteria, the Commission wish to understand how the internal administrative system is organised so that Managing authorities, in case they need to access advice, guidance and training, can turn to central or local government State aid experts to find support on how to assess the situation of undertakings.
-The purpose of this criteria is to make sure Managing authorities are well supported in the process.
+In light of this, MS do not have to enter into much details when doing their self-assessment, but rather show how MS are in a position to verify the situation of undertakings.
+With the second criteria, the Commission wish to understand how the internal administrative system is organised so that MS, in case they need to access advice, guidance and training, can turn to central or local government State aid experts to find support on how to assess the situation of undertakings.
+The purpose of this criteria is to make sure MS are well supported in the process.